bcgov/workbc-main/src/scripts/test/README.md

 This folder contains tools to load-test the WorkBC site.
 It uses [`siege`](https://github.com/JoeDog/siege) as the load-testing tool.

 It is recommended to run siege v4.1.6 or greater.
 This version [includes a fix to show URLs that cause errors](https://github.com/JoeDog/siege/issues/216) - you will need to [download the source package and compile it yourself](https://download.joedog.org/siege/) if the packaged version is earlier.
-This is only needed to have more visiblity into siege failures, not site failures (which are logged by siege in its verbose output).
+This is only needed to have more visiblity into siege failures, not site errors (which are logged by siege in its verbose output).

 # Getting Started
 ```